TOLOSAT/flight-software/README.md

 ## Requirements

-To develop TAPAS, it is necessary to have a UNIX based OS (e.g. Linux) installed on your computer.
-The docker allows to avoid compatibility problems between OS and/or versions but does not allow to run TAPAS under Windows or MacOS.
-The latter two are not recommended for developing TAPAS.
+To develop TAPAS, it is necessary to have a LINUX based OS (e.g. Ubuntu, Arch, ...) installed on your computer.
+The docker allows to avoid compatibility problems between Linux distribution and/or versions.

+Windows and MacOS are not recommended for TAPAS development.
+For MacOS, it's possible to reproduce the same environment as under Linux, as this is a UNIX OS, and therefore has a high degree of compatibility.
+However, you need to download all the necessary packages either manually or using HomeBrew (if available), taking care to download the correct versions of some of them.
+For Windows, it's possible to reproduce the build environment with WSL, but OpenOCD doesn't work, preventing the use of a physical board.
+QEMU, on the other hand, works without a problem.

 If you have have Docker.
 Just clone this repository and run the command `./run-docker.sh`.
 The docker image should be created and then a detached docker should be created.
 One can either attach VSCode into the container and develop with it, or simply attach the docker to the terminal by doing docker attach {id}.
 If you are not on Linux you may have trouble with `make upload` that's why Linux is recommended.